 South Korean shipbuilder HD Hyundai Heavy Industries has won a contract to build two liquefied natural gas (LNG) carriers worth about $530 million.

-Hyundai Heavy will delivery the vessels by November 2027.
+Hyundai Heavy will deliver the vessels by February 2028.

-KSOE did not reveal any additional information regarding the order.
+KSOE did not reveal any additional information regarding the new order.

-The group has almost reached its annual target of $15.7 billion.
+The group has previously reached its annual target of $15.7 billion.

 State-owned LNG giant QatarEnergy recently signed a deal for 17 LNG carriers with Hyundai Heavy as part of the second phase of its giant shipbuilding tender.

 Hyundai Heavy will deliver these 299 meters long and 46.4 meters wide vessels sequentially by September 2029.